Lucy-Forrest-Lab/AlignMe/Running_server.md

 #### Alignment Inputs and Parameters
 There are three required inputs for every pairwise AlignMe calculation:
-1. the first sequence (can be uploaded or pasted into the specified box)
+1. the first sequence (can be uploaded or pasted into the corresponding window)
-2. the second sequence (can be uploaded or pasted in to the specified box)
+2. the second sequence (can be uploaded or pasted into the corresponding window)
 3. selection of an optimized parameter mode (or user-defined parameters)

 These inputs can be combined to run AlignMe in a number of different modes.
 There are four modes with optimized parameters (including gap opening and extension parameters) that the user can choose: